opsgenie/kubernetes-event-exporter/README.md

 ### Webhooks/HTTP

 Webhooks are the easiest way of integrating this tool to external systems.
 It allows templating & custom headers which allows you to push events to many possible sources out there.
-See [Customizing Payload] for more information.
+See [Customizing Payload](#customizing-payload) for more information.
+In addition Webhooks/HTTP support XML payload, specifying header `Content-Type: application/xml`.
+See [XML Payload](#xml-payload) for more information.

 ```yaml
 # ...